okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/index.md

 ## Create and configure a new web application to use Okta

-Now the app integration has been created and configuration settings noted, you'll:
+Now that you have created the app integration and noted the configuration settings noted, you:

 * [Create a web application](#create-a-web-application).
 * [Add the required packages to your application](#add-the-required-packages-to-your-application)